alyssating/CS201-p3-markov2/README.md

 ## Introduction

 This is the second part of [Project P2, Markov Part 1](https://coursework.cs.duke.edu/201spring22/p2-markov-part-1).
 In part 1, you developed a `WordGram` class to represent an immutable sequence of a given number of words (2-grams, 3-grams, etc.).
 In part 2 (this part) you will use a generative model to create realistic looking text in a data-driven algorithmic way using a **Markov Model**.
 The first version of this generative model you develop uses Strings of characters as its basic object; the second version uses `WordGram`s as its basic object.
-You do **not** need to use your own `WordGram` implementaiton for this part, we have provided a complete implementation in the starter code for this project.
+You do **not** need to use your own `WordGram` implementation for this part, we have provided a complete implementation in the starter code for this project.

 The starter code includes correct but inefficient implementations of Markov Models for both Strings of characters (`BaseMarkov`) and `WordGram`s (`BaseWordMarkov`).
 Unlike previous projecs, your goal here is not just to write code that works, but to `extend` these models and make them more efficient using `HashMap` data structures.
-You will implement `EfficientMarkov` (an incomplete outline of which is included in the starter code) and `EfficientWordMarkov` (which you will create on your own), verify that they work the same as the inefficient `BaseMarkov` and `BaseWordMarkov`, and analyze the performance using a benchmarking program.
+You will implement `EfficientMarkov` (an outline of which is included in the starter code) and `EfficientWordMarkov` (which you will create on your own), verify that they work the same as the inefficient `BaseMarkov` and `BaseWordMarkov`, and analyze the performance using a benchmarking program.

 ### What is a Markov Model?